API Conformance Scan

 Based on this, Conformance Scan splits the received response codes into three classes:

 - Expected: The received response code matches what Conformance Scan expected for the intentionally malformed request, and the API implementation raised the error correctly.
-This means that the API behavior is good and the result is shown in green.
+This means that the API behavior is good.

 However, even if response codes match what Conformance Scan expects, it does not mean all is well.
 Conformance Scan could also uncover discrepancies between the API contract set out in the OpenAPI definition and the backend API implementation: